ruksi/genvi/magic/utils/readme_template.md

 ## Testing Guidelines

-All tests and testing related utilities go to the root `tests/` directory.
+All tests and testing related utilities go under the `tests` directories.

-* This keeps testing related code separate from the application code.
+This keeps testing related code separate from the application code.

+* Prefer `tests/*`,
+  but `path/to/subdir/tests/*` are also acceptable if `subdir` is a well-defined whole
 * This is the most common standard in the Python world and many tools assume this approach e.g. `pytest` fixture discovery through `conftest.py` files, which would lead you to add these `conftest.py` files to bizarre locations